 Governors at Judith Kerr Primary School have a vital role connecting the school, the local community and CfBT Schools Trust (“CST”), who manage the school on behalf of the Secretary of State for Education.
 The governing body is also the board that holds the headteacher to account for the school’s educational and financial performance and acts as a ‘critical friend’ of the management team.

 Formally, the governors comprise a Local Governing Body (“LGB”) appointed by CfBT Schools Trust.
 The LGB meets once every half term.
-Whilst it has no committees, it forms ad hoc working groups to move ahead with some business areas and report back to the full LGB.
+It also has a number of formal committees and ad hoc working groups to move ahead with some business areas and report back to the full LGB.

 Governors are selected based on their skills and capacity to contribute to the school.
 Nevertheless, the school and the Trust are committed to encouraging a broad representation on the LGB and in particular, welcome governors who are current or prospective parents at the school.
 All governors are appointed for a term of 4 years, which can be renewed.

-The current members of the LGB are set out below, with a summary table at the foot of this page.
+The current members of the LGB are set out below, with a summary table and list of committees at the foot of this page.

 Jonathan Bashforth – Vice-chair